 Here are 3 ways to get involved with HEC:

-2) Get trained to become an HEC Envionmental Advocate.
+2) Get trained to become an HEC Environmental Advocate.

 Want to campaign for transit, sustainable farming, clean water or green energy?
+Take a pledge to talk to your legislators, follow the session, and help us spread the word!
 Write us at firstname.lastname@example.org with “Environmental Advocate” in the subject line.
 We’ll put you in touch with the right HEC staff member who can plug you into opportunities to get informed in depth on the issue, and be primed to reach out to your elected officials, the media and community groups.